Flamethrower: Early 20th century

-The flamethrower was first used in World War I on 26 February 1915 when it was briefly used against the French outside Verdun.
+The flamethrower was first used in World War I on 26 February 1916 when it was briefly used against the French outside Verdun.
 On 30 July 1915 it was first used in a concerted action, against British trenches at Hooge, where the lines were 4.5 m apart—even there, the casualties were caused mainly by soldiers being flushed into the open and then shot rather than from the fire itself.
 After two days of fighting the British had suffered casualties of 31 officers and 751 other ranks.

 The success of the attack prompted the German Army to adopt the device on all fronts.
 Flamethrowers were used in squads of six during battles, at the start of an attack destroying the enemy and to the preceding the infantry advance.

-The flamethrower was useful at short distances but had other limitations: it was cumbersome and difficult to operate and could only be safely fired from a trench, which limited its use to areas where the opposing trenches were less than the maximum range of the weapon, namely 18 m apart—which was not a common situation; the fuel would also only last for about two minutes.
+The flamethrower was useful at short distances but had other limitations: it was cumbersome and difficult to operate and could only be safely fired from a trench, which limited its use to areas where the opposing trenches were less than the maximum range of the weapon, namely 18 m apart—which was not a common situation; the fuel would also only last for about a minute of continuous firing.

-The German deployed flamethrowers during the war in more than 650 attacks.
+The Germans deployed flamethrowers during the war in more than 650 attacks.

+The Ottoman Empire received 30 flamethrowers from Germany during the war.

+German flamethrowers were also used by Bulgarian forces.